Ednaldo Rodrigues

-Ednaldo Rodrigues Gomes (born 27 January 1954) is a Brazilian accountant, politician and sports executive, serving as the 24th and current president of the Brazilian Football Confederation (CBF).
+Ednaldo Rodrigues Gomes (born 27 January 1954) is a Brazilian accountant, politician and sports executive, who has served as the 24th president of the Brazilian Football Confederation (CBF) from 2022 until 2025.

 Biography

-Rodrigues obtained a degree in Accounting from Faculdade Visconde de Cairu in Salvador in 1991, while earning similar credentials in Financial Auditing at the same college, and administrative management by Fundação Getúlio Vargas.
-He was an amateur soccer player in the 70s and 80s.
+Rodrigues was an amateur soccer player in the 1970s and 1980s.
+He obtained a degree in Accounting from Faculdade Visconde de Cairu in Salvador in 1991, while earning similar credentials in Financial Auditing at the same college, and administrative management by Fundação Getúlio Vargas.
 He was president of the Liga Conquistense de Desportes Terrestres.
 He was also director of the Interior Department of the Federação Bahiana de Futebol (FBF), from 1992 to 2000, he was elected president of the FBF and re-elected twice more, from 2001 to 2018, and vice president of the CBF from 2018 to 2021.